-By showing customers clear, accurate cutoff dates, you’ll increase the chance of giving them on-time delivery that results in a satisfying experience to keep them coming back all year round.
+By showing customers clear, accurate cutoff dates as well as shipping cut off times, you’ll increase the chance of giving them on-time delivery that results in a satisfying experience to keep them coming back all year round.

 The good news for ecommerce retailers is that holiday shopping will mostly be done online.
+And it’s only expecting to grow.
 Getting ahead of the game by providing crystal clear cutoff dates on every transaction can help elevate the experience your customers have with you.
 And boost holiday shopping conversions.

 Keep reading to learn more about what holiday shipping cutoff dates will mean for you, and your customers.